Future Large Aircraft - FLA

 The Strategic Defence Review (SDR) issued by the British Government in July 1998 made a very strong case for the need for a dramatically improved air transport capability to support the proposed Joint Rapid Reaction Forces.
 However, as of early 1999 the French Air Force was considering a range of options for a new military transport aircraft, including the Airbus Future Large Aircraft, the Russian An-70 and a mix of C-17s and C-130Js.
 Lockheed Martin proposed the C-130J-30 to Belgium, France, Spain and the UK in competition with the proposed European Airbus A400M.

-Germany is leading a NATO partnership that will lease up to 20 C-17 or An-124 airlifters for use until the A400M is in full production.
+Germany led a NATO partnership that would lease up to 20 C-17 or An-124 airlifters for use until the A400M is in full production.
 This would be the airlift-equivalent of NATO's E-3 Airborne Warning and Control System squadron.
 This initiative could see NATO either lease or purchase a squadron of heavy-lift aircraft, with the Boeing C-17 and the Ukrainian Antonov An-124 in the frame.
 While the latter candidate may prove politically attractive to Berlin, the C-17 option will provide interoperability with the US Air Force.
 The British have four C-17 aircraft on lease from Boeing, ostensibly as a stopgap until the A400M is delivered.